lmas/thesis/thesis.typ

 By halting the search as soon as a distance score is lower than the best-so-far, the algorithm also solves the "twin-freak" problem.
-An anomaly will cancel out itself if it appears more than once (hence the name "twin-freak", from _Lu et al._) as the nearest neighbour would be itself during the calculations of the distance scores.
+An anomaly cancels out itself if it appears more than once (hence the name "twin-freak", from _Lu et al._) as the nearest neighbour is itself during the calculations of the distance scores.

 == Distance between neighbours

-Searching for the nearest neighbours is originally done using MASS v2 function, which was created by _Zhong et al._ @mueen.
+Searching for the nearest neighbours is originally done using MASS v2 function, created by _Zhong et al._ @mueen.
 @massv2 displays the core equation

 $